title

 Movie Reviews

-Once upon a time, I acquired knowledge of a passage from ancient literature which states, "Heaven shall bestow significant responsibilities upon this individual, but not before subjecting them to rigorous tests of determination, straining their muscles and bones, depriving their body and skin of sustenance, and exposing their vulnerabilities."
-This passage perfectly exemplifies that in order to achieve triumph, an individual must endure hardships.
+Once upon a time, I stumbled upon an ancient passage that proclaimed, "Heaven shall bestow great responsibilities upon a chosen individual, but only after subjecting them to trials that will test their resolve, straining their muscles and bones, depriving their body and skin of nourishment, and revealing their vulnerabilities."
+This passage eloquently conveys the timeless truth: to achieve greatness, one must first endure hardship.

-Indeed, they have faced formidable trials and reaped abundant rewards.
-However, some individuals falter when confronted with such challenges.
-I recall a melancholic prince who, upon witnessing disasters befalling other nations, would fearfully exclaim, "How dreadful it would be if this were to happen to me."
-In the end, a disaster struck his own kingdom in the form of a flood.
-Overwhelmed by fear, the prince surrendered, abdicating his throne to escape the calamity, only to perish on the streets, succumbing to starvation!
+These individuals faced daunting trials and reaped great rewards.
+Yet, not all rise to such challenges.
+I am reminded of a sorrowful prince who, upon witnessing disasters in neighboring lands, would tremble in fear, saying, "How dreadful it would be if this happened to me."
+When disaster finally struck his own kingdom in the form of a flood, his fear overwhelmed him.
+The prince abdicated his throne to escape calamity, only to perish alone, succumbing to hunger on the streets.

-In reality, we too undergo the refining fires of life's crucible.
-Someday, akin to Sun Wukong, we shall emerge from the inferno, tempered and fortified, ultimately becoming extraordinary individuals who capture the attention of others.
-As I continue to pen my thoughts, a sudden impulse to sing arises within me, "Through wind, rain, and rainbow, a resolute rose blooms."
+In truth, we too are tested by life's crucible.
+One day, we will emerge from the flames, tempered and fortified, ready to achieve greatness.
+As I pen these final words, a sudden impulse to sing overcomes me: "Through wind, rain, and rainbow, a resolute rose blooms."

 001 002 003 004 005 006 007 008 009 010 011 012 013 014 015 016 017 018 019 020 021 022 023 024 025 026 027 028 029 030 031 032 033 034 035 036 037 038 039 040 041 042 043 044 045 046 047 048 049 050 051 052 053 054 055 056 057 058 059 060 061 062 063 064 065 066 067 068 069 070 071 072 073 074